edelinic/ISDM-tut-1-/Assignment Document.md

 Empathise: In this stage we consider every stakeholder involved with the information system development project and try to regard every possible problem and wants they may have.
 In this case we identified all the stakeholders but did not utelise the interview method and made reasonable assumptions on the requirement document given to us.
 We also brainstormed point of view statements and How might be statements to allow us to ideate and allow us to brainstorm possible solutions.
 Furthermore we made empathy maps to get a deeper insight towards the specific stakeholder.

 Define: In this stage we define the problems that have been identified through empathising stage.
 We created user stories based on the initial assumptions made on the document, POV statements, HMW statements and empathy maps.
 These user stories were then put into a user story map allowing us to prioritise the most important problems and plan out the project.

-Case Diagrams
-We have used case diagrams as one of our artifacts as it gives the simplist overview of the entities, relationships and cases.
-Furthermore, it can be used as a communication tool to convey they development teams ideas to a person with less software development experience e.g. project owner.

-Activity Diagrams
-We have used activity diagrams as one of our artifacts as it gives an overview of the flow of data within a specific case diagram.
-This will allow the development team to visualise what is the system needs.

 # Case Diagram
 ![image](https://user-images.githubusercontent.com/62222787/82164760-82609a80-98f5-11ea-8a3b-b9ab987afbca.png)